 When searching for the best face oil, cranberry seed oil may not be the first to come up in your search.
 It’s rare to find this hidden gem in facial oil formulas, but it’s worth its weight in gold for its unique and potent skin benefits.

-In your quest, you may begin to notice that many formulas contain the same cost- effective oils, such as sunflower, safflower, almond, apricot and soybean oil.
+In your quest for the best face oil, you may begin to notice that most formulas contain the same cost- effective filler oils, such as sunflower, safflower, almond, apricot and soybean oil.
 These are not only inexpensive but in most cases are highly refined, meaning skin beneficial nutrients and antioxidants are lost in the process, leaving you with a face oil that doesn’t do much beyond moisturizing.
 And that’s why cranberry oil stands out amongst these ubiquitous, nutrient-depleted oils.
 It’s gaining recognition as a superior facial oil due to its wealth of skin-loving nutrients that work wonders for the complexion.

 Finding the best face oils for your skin may feel like searching for a needle in a haystack, but it’s worth digging a bit deeper to experience the glow-inducing benefits of cranberry oil.
 In this article we’ll uncover what cranberry oil is , where it comes from, our top 5 reasons to use cranberry seed oil, skin types it works for and how to use it.